Key takeaways

 What Is a Knowledge Management System?
-A Modern Definition for IT Teams

 A knowledge management system is a platform used to capture, organize, maintain, and distribute information across an organization.
 For IT teams, this typically includes troubleshooting guides, documented resolutions, internal procedures, escalation paths, and institutional knowledge that supports service delivery.